ktmeaton/ncov-recombinant/docs/notes/Notes_development.md

 1. Fixed growth calculations in report.
 1. Add a Definitions section to the markdown/pdf report.
 1. Use parent order for breakpoint matching, as we see same breakpoint different parents.
+1. Add the number of usher placements to the summary.

 ## Output